Top 10 Texture Packs (Java Edition)

 With that being said, texture packs are very subjective, and it’s impossible to objectively rank them by quality – so there were plenty of fantastic texture packs not included on this list.
 This is simply a list of a few of our favorites.

-Best all-rounder: Lithos
+Best for general gameplay: Lithos

 Want a no-hassle texture pack, perfect for any gameplay – whether that be survival, creative, PvP, or just about anything else imaginable?
 Lithos is among your best bets.
 It’s one of the cleanest and most elegant ways of increasing the default resolution, without introducing noise and clutter.